What's Next For Gold Following FOMC?

 Summary View

-In our update last week, we suggested that there was downside risk for the SPDR Gold Trust (NYSEARCA:GLD) due to the pending FOMC meeting.
+In our update last week, we suggested that there was downside risk for the SPDR Gold Trust ETF (NYSEARCA:GLD) due to the pending FOMC meeting.
 We followed up that article with an analysis of gold price action following Federal Reserve announcements.
-In this second article we wrote:
+In this second article, we wrote:

-The Fed went beyond our expectations, and published a plan to reduce their balance sheet holdings.
+The Fed went beyond our expectations and published a plan to reduce its balance sheet holdings.
 The market viewed this as bearish, and gold was sold off during Janet Yellen's press conference.
 The puts that we purchased on GLD became our most profitable trade of the year.

 While the dust may have settled following this week's sell-off, we are flat GLD heading into next week.
 We will be watching different signals to see whether the current (short-term) downtrends will continue, and will update our Premium subscribers on any positions that we take.
 Next week for GLD, we are currently more inclined to re-initiate a short position than a long position.
 Here is our current summary view.
 We update our summary view each day for our Premium subscribers.